Dimitar Rangelov: Third Energie Cottbus stint

 In October 2018, Rangelov joined Energie Cottbus for the third time in his career having signed a contract until the end of the season.
 As of 2019, he is the only Bulgarian to have scored at four different levels of the German league system.

 Return to Slavia Sofia

-After nearly 15 years playing abroad Rangelov returned to his childhood club PFC Slavia Sofia by signing a contract with the club in July 2020.
+After nearly 15 years playing abroad Rangelov returned to his childhood club Slavia Sofia by signing a contract with the club in July 2020.

+VfB Krieschow

+Rangelov moved to German club VfB Krieschow, playing in the fifth-tier NOFV-Oberliga Süd, in 2021.
+He left the club after the 2021–22 season.